SergeyVorobiev/M88-GameStick-Patch/README.md

 \* *Minimum GDBTool version for the update is v1.9*.

-\** *RetroArch 64 will most likely not able to be installed on 4GB stick version due to very limited userdata area.*
+\** *RetroArch 64 will most likely not able to be installed on 4GB stick version due to very limited userdata area.
+To install it, try to do 'Restore Factory Settings' in 'System Settings' (it will clean userdata) and install RA64 first.*

 ![app](resources/images/app.webp)